Greenways and Trails

 A greenway is a corridor of open land that is managed for conservation and/or recreation.
 Greenways may follow natural land or water features such as rivers, shorelines or ridges, or human landscape features such as abandoned railroad corridors, trails or canals.
 Greenways may form connections between communities, parks, historic and cultural sites, and nature preserves.
-Greenways differ in their location and function, but overall, a greenway will provide recreational benefits, protect natural areas, enhance natural beauty and quality of life in neighborhoods and communities, or stimulate economic development opportunities.
+Greenways differ in their location and function, but overall, a greenway will provide recreational benefits, protect natural areas or enhance natural beauty and quality of life and stimulate economic development opportunities in neighborhoods and communities.

 A trail or path is a type of greenway that is a path of travel that accommodate one or many types of non-automobile users, including pedestrians, bicyclists, roller skaters, and wheelchair users.
 Trails can be used for recreation and/or transportation purposes, and can connect different land uses and facilities.
 Trails can be found in parks, natural environments, and other designated corridors.

 A bikeway is a generic term for any road, street, path, or way that in some manner is specifically designated for bicycle travel, regardless of whether such facilities are designated for the exclusive use of bicycles or are to be shared with other transportation modes.